-Looking for family-friendly things to do in London in the Easter holidays?
+Looking for family-friendly things to do in London during the Easter holidays?
 Check out our guide to Easter fun in the capital.
 From exhibitions to stage shows to craft activities, there's plenty going on while school's out.

-Easter holiday events in London
+Easter holiday events in London 2025

 Family-friendly exhibitions in the Easter holidays

 WILDLIFE PHOTOGRAPHY: Older kids and teenagers — especially those who love animals or are handy with a camera — might enjoy Natural History Museum's Wildlife Photographer of the Year exhibition.
 It's one of our annual favourites, and this year more than 100 stunning snaps are on show from all over the world.
-Until 30 June
+Until 29 June

-Family-friendly shows in the Easter holidays
+Family-friendly theatre shows in the Easter holidays

 Free things to do in London in the Easter holidays